PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-12 05:55:20
+Last updated: 2024-04-12 05:55:56
-Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell
+Random Quote: You don't parley when you're on the back foot.
+We'll strike a blow back first. - Thomas Shelby